John Buccigross

 John Buccigross (/ˈbuːtʃiɡrɒs/ BOO-chee-gros; born January 27, 1966) is an American sportscaster.
 He has been an anchor for ESPN since 1996.

 Biography

-Buccigross was raised in Indiana, Pennsylvania before moving to Steubenville, Ohio, at age 11.
+Buccigross was raised in Indiana, Pennsylvania, before moving to Steubenville, Ohio, at age 11.
 He played basketball at, and graduated from, Steubenville Catholic Central High School.
-Buccigross graduated from Heidelberg College, where he majored in communications and theater arts.
+Buccigross graduated from Heidelberg College where he majored in communications and theater arts.

 Early career

 Buccigross worked at a Cape Cod, Massachusetts, television station and at WPRI in Providence, Rhode Island.

 ESPN

-Buccigross' television duties include the Emmy-winning SportsCenter and Baseball Tonight.
-He formerly served as the host of the Emmy-nominated NHL 2Night (1998-2004) alongside analysts Barry Melrose, Ray Ferraro, and Darren Pang.
-He is currently a play-by-play commentator and studio host for the NHL on ESPN and is the lead host of their new weekly show, The Point.
+Buccigross' television duties include SportsCenter and Baseball Tonight.
+He formerly served as the lead host of the NHL 2Night (1998–2004) alongside analysts Barry Melrose, Ray Ferraro, and Darren Pang.
+He is currently a play-by-play commentator and studio host for the NHL on ESPN, play-by-play man for NCAA Division I men's ice hockey tournament games and is the lead host of their new weekly show, The Point, all with Melrose and Ferraro.

 From 2001 to 2010, Buccigross authored a weekly NHL column for ESPN.com; he continues to contribute written pieces to the site periodically.

 Beginning with the 2012 NHL Playoffs, Buccigross began hosting the #Bucciovertimechallenge on Twitter, asking users to guess the player (one for each team) who would score the game-winning goal for every overtime game throughout the course of the playoffs.
 Selected winners receive a branded item from his online store.
-As of the 2022 playoffs, the challenge is still active.
+As of the 2024 playoffs, the challenge is still active.

 Despite initial reports to the contrary, Buccigross was not included in a mass layoff of on-air ESPN employees that included most of the network's hockey staff in April 2017; his contract was set to expire in the summer of that year.